choojs/choo/README.md

 When working with stateful components, one will need to keep track of component instances – `state.cache` does just that.
 The component cache is a function which takes a component class and a unique id (`string`) as it's first two arguments.
-Any following arguments will be forwarded to the component contructor together with `state` and `emit`.
+Any following arguments will be forwarded to the component constructor together with `state` and `emit`.

 The default class cache is an LRU cache (using [nanolru][nanolru]), meaning it